The Art of the Shinobi: Crafting an Authentic Ninja Weapon Costume

 Foam shuriken are among the easiest props to create.
 They are also the most recognizable ninja icon.
 Follow these steps:

 2. Cut out the shape with a sharp blade.
-Sand edges with fine-grit sandpaper to round the tips.
+Cut slowly and use multiple passes to avoid tearing the foam.
+Sand edges with fine-grit sandpaper to round the tips and smooth the surface.

 Constructing a Kunai from PVC and Foam